 The Columbia County Chamber of Commerce supports the systematic development of county and state infrastructure and roads in order to provide for the needs of our growing population.

 Of particular note and importance to the Chamber are the following issues and initiatives:

 - The Chamber supports efforts by the Georgia Department of Transportation (GDOT) to strengthen and expand multiple-lane highway systems connecting Augusta, Columbia County and the Central Savannah River Area (CSRA) to other major economic and transportation centers in the state, specifically including Savannah, Athens, Columbus, and Macon.

-- The Chamber encourages and supports the continued advancement of Columbia County’s transportation infrastructure and support the use of SPLOST program and other tools.
+- The Chamber encourages and supports the continued advancement of Columbia County’s transportation infrastructure and supports the use of SPLOST program, and other tools.